AriFordsham/GHCWiki/hoopl/cleanup.md

 ### Observations about backward analysis

-- Backwards analysis currently takes a list of entry points, so that it find the reachable code and enumerate it in reverse order.
+- Backwards analysis currently takes a list of entry points, so that it finds the reachable code and enumerates it in reverse order.
 But that's *all* the entry point list does.
 It'd be just fine to enumerate *all the blocks in the graph* in reverse order, and not supply a list of entry points.